 Knowledge of perfumery came to Europe as early as the 14th century, due in part to developments in the Middle East.
 Islamic cultures perfected the extraction of fragrances through steam distillation and introduced new raw materials to the industry.
 With that, fragrances were ready to move west.

-RELATED: How To Correctly Apply Your Fragrances
+How To Apply Cologne

 The best men’s cologne must be thoughtfully paired with the specific situations and occasions in which it will be worn.
 Seductive dark, tobacco and woody smell suit evening events, while fresher or citrus fragrances work better for everyday wear and the office.